cjakabos/portfolio-web/README.md

 - [x] Pet interface for the Pet Store's REST API.
 The [third project](petstore/README.md) of the nanodegree.
 - [x] eCommerce interface for eCommerce web store REST API.
 The [fourth project](ecommerce/README.md) of the nanodegree.
 - [x] OpenAI interface for OpenAI API.
 [Description](#openai-interface-extra-tab)
+- [x] Google Maps api interface for visualizing vehicles from the Car service's API.
+[Description](#openai-interface-extra-tab)

 Brand new React front-end, to integrate all previous solutions together, with several new external API integrations: